ATMI/Signex/README.md

 1. Download/prepare dataset with label tools.
 We reccomend to use [YOLO Label](https://github.com/developer0hye/Yolo_Label).

-2. Put all images and labels in the [dataset/train](dataset/train) folder, currently all training images should be `.jpg`.
+2. Put all images and labels that will be used for training model in the [dataset/train](dataset/train) folder.
+Currently all training images should be `.jpg`.
 Each label file name should correspond to the image file.
 Label format is the same as Darknet label format.

 3. Put images and labels in the [dataset/test](dataset/test) for testing the trained model.